 She also doesn't appear to be stupid nor prudish.
 So readers, who have problems with their main characters having more than one serious love interest, then this manga is just not for you.

-Besides the main female charater, there are two others as well, who happen to work at Junkos workplace too.
+main female charater, there are two others as well, who happen to work at Junkos workplace too.
 These women have their own stories as well as love interests too, which makes the manga instantly more complex and interesting.

 My main problem though, lies with the male protagonist, who doesn't see anything wrong with locking up the woman he supposedly loves in a room for days after fearing she might leave him.
 This might be seen as obsessive love and is 'oh so sexy' but is downright abusive.